-This element of compensation is described in the "Compensation Discussion and Analysis-Long-Term Incentives" above.
-No payouts were made in Fiscal 2011 to Named Executive Officers under the 2009-2011 Plan.
+This element of compensation, including payouts made in Fiscal 2012, is described in the "Compensation Discussion and Analysis-Long-Term Incentives" above.

 See "Compensation Discussion and Analysis" for further information regarding the terms of awards reported in the Summary Compensation Table and the Grants of Plan-Based Awards Table and for discussions regarding officer stock ownership guidelines, incentive compensation awards, and allocations between short-term and long-term compensation.